For the last few days, I’ve been sneaking around. Or at least I feel like it.

 Writing isn’t something I can clock out of.
 There’s no specific time to sit down and write the perfect draft.
 It’s a process—a daily process—that spins around in my head all day long.

-Sometimes inspiration claws at me when it’s past midnight and I probably should be going to bed.
+Sometimes inspiration comes when it’s past midnight and I should be sleeping.
 It sends me away to a new fantasy world after every good movie and book.
-It can send me away even when I’m supposed to be with family and friends.
+It tells me ideas even when I’m supposed to be with family and friends.
 It’s not something I can control.

 I’ll write small notes to save those interrupting ideas for another time.
-Those ideas aren’t my best after I find the time to write them out though.
+Those ideas aren’t my best after I find time to write them out though.
 I still have to dig deeper to maybe find the spark that I had hours, days, or even months before.
-But sometimes I have no choice, but to wait until I can let the idea flow out.
+But sometimes I have no choice, except wait until I can let the idea flow out.

 I wish I could have an on and off button.
 The idea of being able to concentrate through everything is nice.
-I won’t have to jot down the thought in a hurry before it flows away from me.
-They all get stuffed in the same journal that I almost never go through either way.
+I won’t have to jot down the thought down in a hurry before it flows away.
+The ideas all get stuffed in the same journal that I almost never go through either way.

-Eventually, I’ll have more time.
+I’ll have more time someday.
 When my writing becomes a full-time job, everything can flow out of me easier.
-There won’t be many interruptions of life.
+There won’t be many life interruptions.

-Perhaps, one day I can find a balance between the two.
+Perhaps, one day I’ll find a balance between the two.